Dr. Julie Sullivan (2013- )

 Our school of education has various locations outside the Twin Cities and include Bloomington, Maple Grove and Rochester, all in Minnesota.

 More than half of St. Thomas students study abroad before graduation.
-We typically offer between 150 and 160 programs in more than 45 countries.
+We offer more than 200 options for semester/year programs and more than 50 for J-term.
+Programs are available in more than 50 countries.

 The St. Thomas libraries (including the law library) contain 730,000 volumes, 95,000 electronic books, 40,000 electronic and print journals and 230 electronic databases, in addition to many services available to online users.